 Branding that is not built upon a compelling Positioning Platform is, to be blunt, almost always deficient.
 You have to build the house first, before you hang the curtains.
 Positioning is the ‘strong foundation’ for the house that is your brand.

 What Is Positioning?

-Simply put, ‘positioning’ is the science of controlling consumer decisions about, and behaviors towards a specific brand by influencing their beliefs about your brand and your competitor’s brands.
+Simply put, ‘positioning’ is the science of controlling consumer and client decisions about, and behaviors towards a specific brand by influencing their beliefs about your brand and your competitors.

 Often inaccurately referred to as branding, a brand’s persona, and other terms, positioning is the single most important element that assures brand success.
 Done right, brand success is virtually assured.
 Done wrong, or not done at all will ensure failure.

-Positioning has a major impact on all aspects of marketing, including SEO, ads, social media and website content, as well as virtually every channel and manifestation of messaging.
-The concept of brand positioning is widely accepted as the single most important factor in determining a brand’s ability to establish itself as the preferred brand within any given niche or category in the mind of the target consumer.
-It is the basis of all successful strategic planning undertaken on behalf of brands by the world’s leading advertising and marketing agencies as well as by the brand owners themselves.
+Positioning has a major impact on all aspects of advertising and marketing, including PPC, SEO, display ads, social media and website content, as well as virtually every channel and manifestation of messaging.
+The concept of brand positioning is widely accepted as the single most important factor in determining a brand’s ability to establish itself as the preferred brand within any given niche or category in the mind of the target consumer or client.
+It is the basis of all successful strategic planning undertaken on behalf of brands by the world’s leading advertising and marketing agencies as well as by the brand owners and smart agencies themselves.